Strong NP-hardness of AC power flows feasibility: Introduction

 The purpose of this note is to present a rigorous proof of strong NP-hardness of AC-OPF on general graphs; this proof builds on a section in the PhD thesis \cite{abhinav}.
 A challenge in the development of such a proof is the fact that the solution to an AC-OPF problem may have irrational coordinates; this necessitates an elaboration in our technique.

 The problem we consider is described by a directed graph $G$ representing a power transmission system, where for each line (i.e., arc) $(i,j)$ we are given a positive parameter $x_{ij}$, the {\em reactance} and a nonnegative value $\theta^{\max}_{ij}$, the \textit{maximum phase angle difference}.
 Additionally for each bus (i.e., vertex) $i$ we have a value $b_i$ indicating the net generation at $i$.
 We assume $\sum_i b_i = 0$.
-Using standard network flows formulation, the lossless AC power flow feasibility system on $G$ can be written as
+Denoting by $N$ the node-arc incidence matrix of $G$, the lossless AC power flow feasibility system on $G$ can be written as

 Typically, $\theta^{\max}_{ij} < \pi/2$ for each line $(i,j)$.
-System (\ref{lossless}) is an approximation to more comprehensive AC power flow models; given a line $(i,j)$ variable $f_{ij}$ models the real (active) power flowing from $i$ to $j$, which could be negative, and for any bus $i$ variable $\theta_i$ is the phase angle at $i$.
+System (\ref{lossless}) is a special case of the general AC power flow problem; given a line $(i,j)$ variable $f_{ij}$ models the real (active) power flowing from $i$ to $j$, which could be negative, and for any bus $i$ variable $\theta_i$ is the phase angle at $i$.
 See \cite{andersson1}, \cite{bergenvittal}, \cite{overbyebook}.
 This model, and variants thereof, was considered in \cite{lesieutremezaetal}, \cite{12BV}, \cite{bbc}.
 From a power engineering perspective the model assumes zero resistances and unconstrained reactive power flows and injections. \\

-System (\ref{lossless}) is a nonconvex system of equations.
+System (\ref{lossless}) is both nonlinear and nonconvex.
 In this section we prove that testing feasibility of such a system is a strongly NP-hard problem, that is to say it remains NP-hard even if the number of bits in the input data is polynomially bounded as a function of the number of buses.
-We also point out \cite{pb}, which shows that AC-OPF problems on graphs with bounded tree-width can be approximated arbitrarily closely in polynomial time.